Brightdotdev/VehicleTrackingSystem/README.md

-Here's the complete Vehicle Tracking System README in markdown format:

 # Vehicle Tracking System 🚗 📍

 A comprehensive solution designed for car companies to manage and track their vehicle dispatches in real-time.